ClickCease

 A Landmark Case for Tesla Driver

 This is not the first major crash involving automated or semi-automated vehicles.
-In 2018, the driver of an Uber autonomous vehicle was charged with negligent homicide after the vehicle struck and killed a pedestrian.
-The charges against Tesla driver Riad reflect a likely first for a system that is directly available to consumers.
-The National Highway Traffic Safety Administration (NHTSA) estimates that Tesla’s Autopilot is a feature that is available on about 765,000 vehicles.
+In 2018, authorities charged the driver of an Uber autonomous vehicle with negligent homicide after the vehicle struck and killed a pedestrian.
+The charges against Tesla driver Riad reflect a likely first for a directly available system to consumers.

-The mother of one of the victims, Nieves-Lopez, has filed a wrongful death lawsuit against Riad and the limo company his father runs as well as a product liability lawsuit against Tesla alleging negligence, as well as manufacturing and design defects.
+The mother of one of the victims, Nieves-Lopez, has filed a wrongful death lawsuit against Riad and the limo company his father runs, as well as a product liability lawsuit against Tesla, alleging negligence, as well as manufacturing and design defects.

 Tesla’s Autopilot Problems Continue

 Despite its name, Autopilot is not a fully automated feature.
-It is intended to be used with a fully attentive Tesla driver behind the wheel.
-But its design is such that it allows drivers to be negligent and has very few safeguards in place to prevent abuse or negligence on the part of drivers.
+The Tesla driver should be fully attentive when using it.
+But its design allows drivers to be careless, with few safeguards to prevent abuse or negligence.
+Our auto defect lawyers have criticized Tesla’s branding of Autopilot and its lack of clarity about its capabilities.

-Our auto defect lawyers have been critical of Tesla’s branding of Autopilot and its lack of clarity about what Autopilot is capable of doing and what it’s not.
 NHTSA is investigating Autopilot with regard to collisions involving parked emergency vehicles.
-One person was killed and at least 17 were involved in a dozen crashes that are part of that investigation.
+One person was killed, and at least 17 were involved in a dozen crashes that are part of that investigation.

 If you or a loved one has been injured in a car accident involving Tesla’s Autopilot, you may be able to seek compensation for your injuries, damages, and losses.
 An experienced auto defect lawyer can help you better understand your legal rights and options.